ros2/design/articles/160_roslaunch_frontend.md

 *-* Launch system implementations are aware of the parsing process, being completely involved with it if sugars are to be provided.

-*+* Allows leveraging the strenghts of each markup language.
+*+* Allows leveraging the strengths of each markup language.

-*-* Opens the door to big differences in the representation of launch entities across different front end, and even within a given one by allowing the users to introduce multiple custom representations for the same concepts (e.g. a list of numbers).
+*-* Opens the door to big differences in the representation of launch entities across different front end implementations, and even within a given one by allowing the users to introduce multiple custom representations for the same concept (e.g. a list of numbers).

 *-* Care must be exercised to avoid coupling static descriptions with a given implementation.